oyanzhi/tp/docs/DeveloperGuide.md

 1. The user <u>searches for the client by their name (UC01)</u>.
 2. The user types the archive command.
-3. FinHub validates the client ID.
-4. FinHub prompts for confirmation.
+3. FinHub prompts for confirmation.
-5. The user confirms.
+4. The user confirms.
-6. FinHub changes the client's status from active to archived in the database.
+5. FinHub changes the client's status from active to archived in the database.
-7. FinHub displays a success message.
+6. FinHub displays a success message.

     Use case ends.